Requirements

 ECU immunization requirements can be found at Student Health Enrollment Requirements.

-• Completion of polio series
+• Completion of polio series (3 doses)

-• Varicella (2 doses or positive titer)
+• Varicella (2 doses vaccine or positive titer)

 * contact program director for more information